gilbert-jch/hnm4lcp/README.md

 ### Description of the function

-`Hnm4lcp` is a `Matlab` function that computes a or the solution to a linear complementarity problem (LCP) in its standard form, which reads
+`Hnm4lcp` is a `Matlab` function that computes one or the solution to a linear complementarity problem (LCP) in its standard form, which reads

 $$